KelvenH/Guitar-Vault/README.md

 The structure of the site should provide a clean and clear interface for site users.
 Leveraging from django's app structure, there will be specific page content for each app module, yet a baseline html view will be applied consistently across all pages.
 Site navigation will primarily be through the navigation menu displayed in the header (and through an icon for small screen devices).
 The only exception to this will be the additional on-screen links (visually displayed as buttons) to proceed to the next / return to the last view (e.g. proceeding to the payment form.

-An initial schematic of the front end screen screen flow (please note that there are some variations to the actual end design).

-*insert workflow diagram here*

 ### DATABASE STRUCTURE
 *Please note comments above re aspects not delivered in this build as well as some deviations from the original design*